Juma Mosque, Ganja

+Overview

 In 1776, two minarets were attached to the mosque.
 The mosque was built of red brick, which was traditional for Ganja.
-There was functioned a madrasah at the mosque for a long time, where the eminent Azerbaijani poet and scientist Mirza Shafi Vazeh taught at that time.
+There was functioned a madrasa at the mosque for a long time, where the eminent Azerbaijani poet and scientist Mirza Shafi Vazeh taught at that time.

 In 2008, the building of the mosque was totally reconstructed.
 Old Russian bonds put into an envelope had been found during the reconstruction.
-This finding helped to draw out a conclusion that the last construction works had been held in 1910, but not in the end of the 18th century, during the Javad Khan’s reign, as it was considered earlier.
+This finding helped to draw out a conclusion that the last construction works had been held in 1910, not at the end of the 18th century, during Javad Khan's reign, as it was considered earlier.